ishanbagchi/Blog/day1/README.md

-# The Correct Way of Effective Google Search.
+# The Art of GOOGLEing.

 <b>GOOGLE</b> - Our day to day life saver.
 Whenever we stuck on a word, or we have a serious question in our mind, we GOOGLE it.
 But we face a similar problem every time like we search for <em>Python</em> the snake, and we end up with the programming language.
 There are many ways for a effective GOOGLE search.
 Today we will discuss about it.